Official Title

 cardiovascular (heart) disease who do not have lung infections.
 The investigator will

-evaluate these levels in patients with COVID-19 because the investigator believes that this
+evaluate these levels in patients with COVID-19 because the investigator believes that

-contract COVID-19 get sicker than patients without heart or vascular disease.
+disease who contract COVID-19 get sicker than patients without heart or vascular disease.

-The investigator will also assess the levels of components of this pathway in patients who
+The investigator will also assess the levels of components of this pathway in patients

-pathway as other lung infections like flu and bacterial pneumonias.
+effect on this pathway as other lung infections like flu and bacterial pneumonias.

 Recruiting